calvarezgarreton/cr2sub/README.md

-# CR2SUB: consolidated monthly groundwater level database for Chile
+# CR2SUB: monthly groundwater level database for Chile

 The **CR2SUB** database compiles groundwater level (GWL) observations from 1,137 wells maintained by the Water Bureau of Chile (Dirección General de Aguas, DGA), downloaded from [DGA hydrometeorological data portal](https://snia.mop.gob.cl/BNAConsultas/reportes), and processed into a homogenized monthly database for the period **1957-2025**.
 The database also includes metadata for each observation well and a range of topographical and hydroclimatic attributes computed from ancillary information.